Ok, we're using C++ in Leetcode...and that's it?

 Section titled “The weird part”C++ is the one that took the most effort to learn, and the first language I learnt purely from books, rather than video tutorials.
 I am far from a professional, but I probably can have a good knack at it.
 Unfortunately, that could be why I treat it like it needs a “big reason” to exist.

-And most days, I don’t have that big reason—so I default back to what’s convenient.
+And most days, I don’t have that big reason—so I default back to what’s convenient, usually python.